8 Tips to Make Your Arguments More Productive—and Fair

 Don’t say “Yes, but…”

 Using the phrase “Yes, but” is a passive-aggressive way to disagree with your partner and opens the door to an adverse reaction, says Jen Elmquist, a licensed marriage and family therapist and author of Relationship Reset: Secrets from a Couples Therapist That Will Revolutionize Your Love for a Lifetime.
 In this context the “but” cancels out the affirmative yes, she says.
 “Using ‘yes, but’ in conversations closes you off to each other, creating distance and isolation while setting you up for conflict,” says Elmquist.
+Be aware of the signs of passive-aggressive behavior you don’t want to turn into habits.

 Restart your conversation